gocardless/gocardless-pro-php/README.md

 ## Usage Examples

-- In the case of singular responses, Crank will return you an response object with getters matching the json descriptions and an attached response().
+- Where a request returns a single resource, the client will return an response object with getters matching the resource's attributes and an attached raw response, retrivable with the `response()` method.
-- In the case of list responses, Crank returns an list response object that is read-only.
-Raw array data can be retrieved from the items() function of the object.
+- Where a request returns multiple resources, the client will return an iterable read-only `ListResponse` object.
+The individual resources can be retrieved using the `items()` method of the returned object.
-- In the case of non JSON responses, Crank will return the raw response (PDFs etc.) (through resource->response()->raw())
+- In case of non-JSON responses (PDFs, etc.), the library will return the raw response.
-- To access data elements, use getter methods with underscores (given_name) matching the JSON response for consistency.
+- To access data elements, use getter methods (as opposed to properties) matching the keys in the JSON response - see the [GoCardless Pro API Docs](https://developer.gocardless.com/pro/) for details.

 ### Client Initialisation

 ```php
 $client = new \GoCardless\Client(array(
   'api_key' => 'YOUR API KEY',